OpenML is integrated in the Weka (Waikato Environment for Knowledge Analysis) Experimenter and the Command Line Interface.

-OpenML can be used right from the WEKA Experimenter by selecting it as the result destination.
-The current beta integration is available as a seperate WEKA version which can be downloaded here:
+The current beta integration is available as a stand alone WEKA version which can be downloaded here:

 Open WEKA allows you to run OpenML Tasks in the Weka Experimenter.
 You can solve OpenML tasks locally and/or automatically upload your experiments to OpenML.

 Create an account on OpenML.org (click the user icon in the top bar).
 You need this only if you want to upload your results.

 Download the extended WEKA environment by clicking on the Download button above.
 Open the jar file.

 After starting Weka, choose the 'Experimenter' from the GUI Chooser.

 In the Weka Experimenter, click the "New" button.
 (For the moment this is the only option, a more dedicated GUI will be released in the near future.)